marieurmano/VR_Music_Visualizer/README.md

 ## In your report, discuss whether your predictions were accurate.
 Why or why not.

-Our predictions, though a little too positive on the outlook, did model the particpant's responses to their insights gained.
+Our predictions, though a little too positive on the outlook, did model the participant's responses to their insights gained.
 It was often seen as a very pretty tool that was addicting to watch, but the interactions and changing of components on the experience were what really contributed to it being a learning tool as well.
 As a result, this visualizer did provide significant insights and also an aesthetic that is supported through virtual reality and a first person perspective.

 ### Have three people rate simulator sickness after the experience.
 Report averages and discuss what factors resulted in the simulator sickness values reported.